mjbarlow/Umbraco-8-Bulma-Starter-Kit/README.md

-# Umbraco-8-Bulma-Starter-Kit
+# Bulma Umbraco 8 starter kit / theme
-Starter Kit for Umbraco V8 based on the Bulma Css framework.
+A free starter kit / theme based on the Bulma CSS framework for Umbraco 8 from Matt Barlow of http://jacker.io.
+Contains homepage, products, product detail, blog, blog detail, generic and contact page templates.
+This theme will get you started easily and quickly with developing your own website using Umbraco 8.

 It has the following content templates: